What pipelines are

 Unblock a stuck pipeline

-To unblock a stuck pipeline, call Parameters
+To unblock a stuck pipeline that uses Parameters

-reset_dataset_pipeline_run_status.
-It writes a new DATASET_PROCESSING_INITIATED record, which clears the stuck status and lets the next cognify() call proceed.| Parameter | Type | Required | Description |
+use_pipeline_cache=True, call reset_dataset_pipeline_run_status.
+It writes a new DATASET_PROCESSING_INITIATED record, which clears the stuck status so the next cached run is no longer skipped.| Parameter | Type | Required | Description |

 |---|---|---|---|